 Our intent for PE is that it provides children with opportunities to:

 - develop competence to excel in a broad range of physical activities

 - be physically active for sustained periods of time

 - become physically confident enough to lead healthy, active lives.

 At Bowmandale Primary School, PE is inter-woven into ongoing provision in the EYFS as well as being taught discretely in weekly PE sessions.
 Physical Development is fundamental in the Early Years and opportunities are available in the provision to promote pupils to develop their fine and gross motor skills on a daily basis.
-Staff in EYFS also use the Primary Steps in PE Planning to deliver PE sessions that allow children to develop their balance, locomotion and object control.
+Staff in EYFS also use the Get Set 4 PE Planning to deliver PE sessions that allow children to develop their balance, locomotion and object control.

 In Year 5 and 6, pupils are given the opportunity to become sports leaders.
 This role allows them to develop leadership skills as they plan their own sporting activities to run during lunchtimes.
 They also play a key role in supporting other sporting events in school such as the Ball Throwing Finals and Sports Day.